phcompeau/biological_modeling_course/_pages/coronavirus/multiseq.md

 Note two things in the contact maps below.
 First, many black values cluster around the main diagonal of the matrix, since amino acids that are near each other in the protein sequence will remain near each other in the 3-D structure.
 Second, the contact maps for the two proteins are very similar, driving home further the similarity of the two proteins' structures.

-**Note:** If you are interested in producing these maps?
+**Note:** Interested in learning how to make contact maps?
 We will use ProDy to do so in a later section.
 {: .notice--warning}

 ![image-center](../assets/images/Contact.png){: .align-center}